 Hypoxia modulates reparative angiogenesis, which is a tightly regulated pathophysiological process.
 MicroRNAs (miRNAs) are important regulators of gene expression in hypoxia and angiogenesis.
 However, we do not yet have a clear understanding of how hypoxia-induced miRNAs fine-tune vasoreparative processes.
 Here, we identify miR-130a as a mediator of the hypoxic response in human primary endothelial colony-forming cells (ECFCs), a well-characterized subtype of endothelial progenitors.
-Under hypoxic conditions of 1% O2, miR-130a gain-of-function enhances ECFC pro-angiogenic capacity in vitro and potentiates their vasoreparative properties in vivo.
-Mechanistically, miR-130a orchestrates upregulation of VEGFR2, activation of STAT3, and accumulation of HIF1α via translational inhibition of Ddx6.
+Under hypoxic conditions of 1% O , miR-130a gain-of-function enhances ECFC pro-angiogenic capacity and potentiates their vasoreparative properties .
+Mechanistically, miR-130a orchestrates upregulation of VEGFR2, activation of STAT3, and accumulation of HIF1α via translational inhibition of .
 These findings unveil a new role for miR-130a in hypoxia, whereby it activates the VEGFR2/STAT3/HIF1α axis to enhance the vasoregenerative capacity of ECFCs.

 |Number of pages||14|

 |Early online date||20 Jan 2021|

 Bibliographical noteCrown Copyright © 2021.

 - endothelial cell

 - endothelial progenitor

 - vascular repair

 FingerprintDive into the research topics of 'miR-130a activates the VEGFR2/STAT3/HIF1α axis to potentiate the vasoregenerative capacity of endothelial colony-forming cells in hypoxia'.
 Together they form a unique fingerprint.